mlrun/mlrun/docs/runtimes/functions-architecture.md

 - Iterative tasks for automatic and distributed execution of many tasks with variable parameters (hyperparams).
 See [Hyperparam and iterative jobs](../hyper-params.html).
 - Horizontal scaling of functions across multiple containers.
 See [Distributed and Parallel Jobs](./distributed.html).

+<img src="../_static/images/mlrun-functions.png" alt="mlrun-architecture" width="600"/><br>

+## MLRun Functions
+An MLRun function defines a runtime including the code, its runtime dependencies, the pod's resource configuration, and more.
+Depending on the job type, the actual python function is specified as a {py:func}`~mlrun.handler`, and is called on by the MLRun function.

 MLRun has an open [public Function Hub](https://www.mlrun.org/hub/functions/) that stores many pre-developed functions for use in your projects.

-<img src="../_static/images/mlrun-functions.png" alt="mlrun-architecture" width="600"/><br>

 ## Distributed functions